openmm/spice-dataset/README.md

 To cite a particular version of the dataset, cite the Zenodo DOI found on the Releases page and shown above for the most recent version.

+## Generating New Data

+All calculations in the SPICE dataset are computed with [Psi4](https://github.com/psi4/psi4).
+If you want to generate new data that can be combined with SPICE, it is important to use the same level of theory and the same program with identical settings.
+Even when two programs use the same level of theory, there usually are enough differences in how they do calculations that energies they produce cannot be directly compared to each other.
+A [sample input file](sample.dat) for Psi4 is provided.
+It  shows the exact settings to use to produce new data that can be correctly combined with SPICE.